--).
-The main menu display becomes half-tone display when the sub-menu display is called.
+- of the main menu display becomes half-tone display when the sub-menu display is called.
 Try to enter keys to actually understand their functions.
-The four basic rules for inputting data to the menu items are as follows: - The menu item for data inputting is displayed inversely. - The menu item (input prompt) for inputting data (currently permitted) by pressing the ENTRY key is displayed by inverse blink display. - (1) The menu item enclosed in brackets:
+The four basic rules for inputting data to the menu items are as follows: - The menu item for data inputting is displayed inversely. - The menu item (input prompt) for inputting data (currently permitted) by pressing the ENTRY key is displayed by inverse blink display. - Input prompt can be moved by \(\bigcup \) \(\bigcup \) \(\bigcup \) or \(\bigcup{\text{dest}} \) .
+The menu item enclosed in brackets can be selected by the \(\bigcup{\text{SELECT}} \) key. - (1) The menu item enclosed in brackets:

-For the menu item enclosed in brackets, data is input by pressing SELECT (with , many) key to select from the chain data group.

-The data group is selected in due order with will key; in inverse order with key.
+For the menu item enclosed in brackets, data is input by pressing SELECT (mul , muv) key to select from the chain data group.
+The data group is selected in due order with key; in inverse order with key.
 Pay attention that the same menu item of the selectable data group can be different according to the ambient conditions.
-The selection range of the data group can be referenced beforehand with (refer to item (1) of Section 2.6).
+The and the second state with selection range of the data group can be referenced beforehand with [10] (refer to item (1) of Section 2.6).
 No syntax error will occur with the data input by SELECT key, thus this method is adopted by the TR4725 as much as possible.
 The normal display enclosed in brackets are also menu items.
 However, data input is not allowed because of only one menu item selection.
 This inputting method is adopted for most of menu items is DISPLAY menu screen.
-Try to observe how the display can be changed for the data group in the GROUP or RADIX menu item by pressing
+Try to observe how the display can be changed for the data group in the GROUP or RADIX menu item by pressing [[[]]